 Have you ever heard of a solution so stupidly simple you almost don’t want to try it, because if it works, that’d mean all those complicated things you’d tried before were all for nothing?
 Something that made you think “damn I wish I knew this earlier”.
 Yeah, sorry but I’m about to drop another one on you.

 The way that 99% of you are sleeping isn’t the best for your skin.
 You need to switch to a silk pillowcase stat.

 Skin benefits of sleeping on a silk pillowcase

 Most pillowcases are made of cotton – the same fibre that’s used to make the cotton pads designed to absorb toners.
 While it’s wonderfully soft and perfectly moisture-wicking for things like clothing and sheets, pressed up against your skin for 8 hours overnight it can really do a number on your moisture levels.
-All the lovely hydrating products and natural sebum that comes out throughout the night is being sucked straight into the fibres and not staying where it needs to.
+All the lovely water-based products and natural sebum that comes out throughout the night are being sucked straight into the fibres and not staying where they need to.
 Your standard cotton pillowcase is totally working against your night time moisturisation efforts, able to absorb about 7% of its weight in liquid.
 Silk, on the other hand, is low-absorbency, so the products and natural oils on your skin will stay on overnight right where they belong.

 Friction is the interaction and drag between everything on earth that touches.
 Rough surfaces have more friction than smooth ones.
 You might not have considered that by far the thing that touches our face the most is our pillowcases overnight.
 It’s 8+ hours.
 Every.
 Single.
 Day.
 Especially if you’re a rough sleeper, you might find your skin being smushed all sorts of directions by the material of your pillowcase, and even starting to feel irritated.
 Silk is obviously super smooth and extremely low-friction, so your skin and hair will glide across the surface more easily as you toss and turn in your sleep.
 That means less tugging and roughness on your delicate face!
 Say hello to fewer crease lines each morning.